vizslaman1/wanted-queries/README.md

 #### This screen exists to generate the text string which will be sent to the state or federal government, who will use the Warrant ID to find and cancel an existing warrant.

 ##### Entry Requirements
-alpha: any alphabetical characters, upper or lower case
+*alpha*: any alphabetical characters, upper or lower case

-numeric: numbers only, 0-9
+*numeric*: numbers only, 0-9

-special: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.
+*special*: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.

 ##### Field Requirements
-* Warrant ID: Required, 10 numbers - this ID is returned to the sending organization by the receiving organization when a warrant is entered.
+* Warrant ID: Required, 10 characers in length, numeric only - this ID is returned to the sending organization by the receiving organization when a warrant is entered.
 * Reason for Cancellation: Required, 10-150 characters in length, any allowed - this is a free text field to explain why a warrant is being cancelled.
-* Date of Cancellation: Required, 8 characters long, numerid in MMDDYYYY format - this is the date the cancellation is to take effect.
+* Date of Cancellation: Required, 8 characters in length, numeric in MMDDYYYY format - this is the date the cancellation is to take effect.

 </details>